Param-Harrison/LearnEnglish/README.md

 # Learn English through Tamil
-For native Tamil speakers to Learn and Practice English
+A guide for native Tamil speakers to Learn and Practice English

 ### Skills
 - Listening